Updated Oct 30th, 2024

 Can You Run Google Analytics 4 and Universal Analytics at the Same Time?

 As of July 1, 2023, Universal Analytics is no longer processing data.
-(Note: the exception to this is any Analytics 360 property; these properties have until July 1, 2024).
+(Note: the exception to this is any Analytics 360 property; these properties were given until July 1, 2024).

 So, it will not be possible to run GA4 and Universal Analytics concurrently – instead, Google Analytics 4 is designed to serve as a (new and improved) replacement for the former system.
-When GA4 was first introduced, it was possible to run both in parallel.
+When GA4 was first introduced, it was possible to run both in parallel, but this is no longer the case.

 Is Google Analytics 4 Free?